Leone25/zanichelli-downloader/README.md

 3. Wait for the list of books to load
 4. Enter the isbn of the book you want to download
 5. Wait, the book will be downloaded and saved to the script' directory
+6. For some books, further actions may be required, follow the instructions on the terminal

 NOTE: You will get logged out from your account while the script is running.
 Do NOT login in a browser at it will break the script while it's running.